rsksmart/ri-aggregation/sdk/zksync-rs/README.md

-# Rust SDK for zkSync
+# Rust SDK for rollup

-**zkSync** is a scaling and privacy engine for Rootstock.
+**rollup** is a scaling and privacy engine for Rootstock.
 Its current functionality scope includes low gas transfers of RBTC and ERC20 tokens in the Rootstock network.

-This document is a description of the Rust library that can be used to interact with zkSync.
+This document is a description of the Rust library that can be used to interact with rollup.

 ## Usage